Cryental/Kayla.NET/README.md

 # SRTSubtitleConverter
-This tool can quickly convert subtitles format from one format to SubRip (SRT) format.
+This tool can quickly convert subtitles to SubRip (SRT) format.

 It removes all custom styles and comments from the original file so you will get a clean subtitle.